evanrelf/fsm-playground/README.md

   state machines with both concrete and abstract representations.

 - [Workflow.Example.*](./src/Workflow/Example/): Examples of different kinds of state machines and their associated code.
-Not all implement `AbstractWorkflow` and `ConcreteWorkflow`.
+Not all implement `Workflow` and `AbstractWorkflow`.

 - [Main](./src/Main.hs): Tiny executable that prints the GraphViz DOT representation of the `Xyz` example state machine / workflow for demonstration